In these Bye Laws (unless the context requires otherwise) the following expressions shall have

 - “Match” means any of the following: (i) a Cup Tie; or (ii) a League Match; or (iii) any other Rugby League match played by any Club or between two Club(s);

-- “Match Official” means any of the following: (i) referee; (ii) touch judge; (iii) in-goal judge; (iv) fourth official/reserve referee; (v) the match commissioner; (vi) the interchange official; and (vii) the video referee
+- “Match Official” means any of the following: (i) referee; (ii) touch judge; (iii) in-goal judge; (iv) fourth official/reserve referee/reserve touch judge; (v) the match commissioner; (vi) the interchange official; and (vii) the video referee

 - “Medical Practitioner” means a doctor registered to practice in the UK.